Vendor Terms and Conditions of Use

 A registered User has the option to initiate a request for quote (“RfQ”) workflow.
 The Website enables a User to submit an email that is generated by the Website to the Vendor, using the respective email of the Representative of a Vendor.
 With such a RfQ the User asks the Vendor to give a quote for a product and to provide the user with a price for the requested number of products of the Vendor (the “Quote Request”).
 The Vendor shall respond to the User latest within three working days.
 The Vendor may decide to reject making an offer at its sole discretion.
-In such a case the Vendor needs to press the respective button in the email received.
 Alternatively, a Vendor may also decide to make a proposal to the User for the potential purchase of a certain number of products.
 The User may update the price information for a product on the Website in order to start initiate the Order Workflow in subsection a) as describe above.

 c) Product Inquiry Workflow

 d) Other Workflows

 The Provider is currently ramping-up the B2B market place and constantly enhancing the Website and its processes.
 In order to recognize this situation, the Provider is making special offers to Vendors on the Website that register at this stage.

 Unless agreed otherwise between the vendor and the Provider in writing in connection with the registration of a Vendor, a Vendor needs to choose a vendor plan that shall apply to the Vendor; such vendor plan outlines the key terms that shall apply to the contractual relationship between the Vendor and the Provide on the basis of these VTC (the “Vendor Plan”).
 The different types of potential fees that may be associated with any such Vendor Plan (they will be mentioned therein) are: